How many erogenous zones are there on the female body?

 Pleasure Tip: A soft touch, tickle, or kiss in the belly button region can trigger intense sexual arousal.

-If you've ever gotten a scalp massage at the hair salon, you know that there are many feel-good nerve endings all your head.
+If you've ever gotten a scalp massage at the hair salon, you know that there are many feel-good nerve endings all over your head.

 Pleasure Tip: In bed, in the bath, or while watching a movie, ask your partner to lie back against you.
 Start with a neck massage and work your way up to the scalp, making gentle "shampooing" motions.